ninest/NSR/src/content/articles/songs.md

   - bmt
 ---

+## Training To Be Soldiers
+Training to be soldiers
+Fight for our land
+Once in our lives
+Two years of our time

+Have you ever wondered?
+Why must we serve?
+Because we love our land
+And we want it to be free to be free yeah!

+Looking all around us
+People everywhere
+Children having fun
+While we are holding guns

+Stand up
+Be on your guard
+Come on everybody
+Do your part
+Come on every soldier
+Soul and heart
+Do it for our nation
+Do it for our Singapore

+## Left Toe Right Toe

+Left toe right toe, keep up the tempo
+Left toe right toe, way-loh way-loh ah

+Here we go again
+Same old march again
+Up and down this avenue
+X more days and we’ll be through

+X more days to book out day
+Book out book out day
+Way-loh way-loh way-loh way-loh, ah ah
+Way-loh way-loh way-loh way-loh, ooh ah ah

+Up the hill
+Down the slope
+Up the slope
+Down the hill

+Any sweat?
+No sweat, chicken feet ha ha
+All the way

+## When The Whistle Blows
+When the whistle blows
+Silence everywhere
+And the flag goes up
+In the battalion square

+Soldiers all around
+Never let you down
+‘Cos we are the best
+In the SAF

+So echo echo out loud
+Viper warriors never let you down yah
+So echo echo out loud
+Viper warriors never let you down yah

+Up in the sky
+Where the planes fly high
+And the parachutes bloom
+Like flowers in the sky

+I wanna be
+A Viper Coy! warrior
+‘Cos we are the best
+In the SAF

 ## Purple Light
-Purple light
-In the valley
-There is where
-I want to be
-Infantry
-Close Companion
-With my rifle and my buddy and me ...

-Purple light
-In the valley
-There is where
-I want to be
-Infantry
-Close Companion
-With my rifle and my buddy and me ...

-Purple light
-In the valley
-There is where
-I want to be
-Infantry
-Close Companion
-With my rifle and my buddy and me ...

-SOC
-Si Bei Jia Lat
-IPPT
-Lagi worst
-Everyday
-Doing PT
-With my rifle and my buddy and me ...

-Booking out
-To see my girlfriend
-Saw her with
-another girl
-Now I have
-No girlfriend
-Wmy rifle and my buddy and me ...

-Booking in
-Took a shower
-Dropped my soap
-Bent my knees
-Felt something up my arsehole
-With my rifle and my buddy and me ...

-Purple Light
-At the warfront
-There is where
-My Buddy die
-if I die
-would you bury me?
-With my rifle and my buddy and me ...

-ORD
-Back to study
-Got degree
-So happy
-Can't Forget
-Still remember
-With my rifle and my buddy and me ...
+Purple light, in the valley
+That is where, I want to be
+Viper Coy, best companions
+With my rifle and my buddy and me

+SOC, si bei jia lat
+IPPT, lagi worse
+Every day, doing PT
+With my rifle and my buddy and me

+Booking out, saw my girlfriend
+Saw her with, another man
+Scold the man, dump my girlfriend
+With my rifle and my buddy and me

+ORD, back to study
+Get degree, so happy
+Can’t forget, days in army
+With my rifle and my buddy and me

+Purple light, at the warfront
+That is where, my buddy died
+If i died, would you bury me?
+With my rifle and my buddy and me

 ## Army Life
 They say that in the army, the food is very nice